Blog Layout

 DAY 6 - LAUNCESTON (BD)

-Tuesday 18th March: We begin todays touring with a town tour of this vibrant city.
-Following lunch we join Tamar River Cruises, to explore the magical river and gorge.
+Tuesday 18th March: We begin today’s touring with a town tour of this vibrant city.
+Following lunch join Tamar River Cruises, to explore the magical river and gorge from onboard the Tamar Odyssey.
 Be captivated by the captain’s interesting commentary as we cruise by Tamar Island, wildlife, historical properties and of course the spectacular Cataract Gorge.
 Disembarking we have free time to explore – there are pleasant walks through the landscaped gardens, purchase a cuppa at the tea rooms or take a ride on the chairlift (own expense) which crosses the gorge.

 Stay: Best Western Plus Launceston